Shaziani/CREDIT-CARD-FRAUD-DETECTION/README.md

 **Loading the Data/ ETL:** A python script has been written to mock the actual ETL.
 The data is *Extracted* from a source(abouve mentioned link in this case and then minor operations has been perfoemed on the data to show the concepts of *Transformtion* and fillaly data is *Loaded* to another location.
 The IDE used is PyCharm to create the python scrpt and file is uploaded in this repository.

-**UNderstanding the Data:** The .py file is then called in jupyter notebook to understand the data features.This would help us choose the features that we will need for your final model.
+**Understanding the Data:** The .py file is then called in jupyter notebook to understand the data features.This would help us choose the features that we will need for your final model.

 **Exploratory data analytics (EDA)**: we need to perform univariate and bivariate analyses of the data, followed by feature transformations, if necessary.
 This